mollifier/zload/README.md

 # Load myfunc and _myfunc.
 % zload myfunc _myfunc

+# Now we can call myfunc even if it isn't in fpath.
+% myfunc

-# Load myfunc and enable auto reload.
+# Load myfunc again and enable auto reload.
 % zload -a myfunc

+# edit myfunc
+# ...
+# Changes are applied immediately if auto reload is enabled.
+% myfunc

+# Disable auto reload.
+% zload -d

 # Enable auto reload.
 % zload -a